12306336/DSA-Calculator/README.md

 Impact & Learning:
 > This project not only helps users calculate, but also learn how algorithms and data structures work in real time.
 > It’s a great educational tool for students and anyone interested in the logic behind calculators.
-Conclusion:
-> Thank you for your attention!
-> I’m happy to answer any questions or show a live demo.
-Tips:
-Practice once or twice to keep it under 2 minutes.
-If you have a live demo, show a quick calculation and a graph plot.
-Smile and speak clearly!